arcatdmz/danoweb/README.md

 ## environment variables

-- before starting the server, put `.env` file in `./client/` -- these values can be retrieved from the [firebase](https://firebase.google.com/docs/database/) website
+- before starting the server, put `.env` file in `./server/` -- all the values except for `USER_PASSWORD` are related to [firebase](https://firebase.google.com/docs/database/) cand can be retrieved from the website

 ```sh
 API_KEY={YOUR_FIREBASE_API_KEY}